 The new Quizlet Learn, available now on Android, takes the guesswork out of studying by creating a study plan based on your content and guiding you through what to study.

-Learn will quiz you with different types of questions including flashcards, true/false, multiple choice, and written.
+Learn will quiz you with different types of questions including flashcards, multiple choice, and written responses.
 If you don't make any changes to Learn's default settings, you'll see questions in flashcard form first.
 As you study, Learn will adjust the questions to be easier or more difficult based on your study patterns.

 Preparing for a test on a specific date?
 Enter a due date on the Settings screen so Quizlet can send you study reminders at the right time to make sure you learn all of your material on schedule.
 Quizlet will also prompt you to enter a test date after you reach the first progress checkpoint in a study session.
 No test on the horizon?
 Skip this step by tapping Not now to learn on your own time.

 Tap Got it for terms you know; tap Study again for terms you don't.
-As you continue studying with Learn, you'll progress through true/false, multiple choice, and written questions.
+As you continue studying with Learn, you'll progress through multiple choice and written questions.

 Mastering your terms and tracking progress